 - Albumin-bound paclitaxel (Abraxane), to be used in combination with gemcitabine as a first-line treatment, was approved in 2013.

-The drugs most often used in chemoradiation are 5-fluorouracil, capecitabine, and gemcitabine.
+The drugs most often used in chemoradiation are 5-FU, capecitabine and gemcitabine.

-Targeted treatments are designed to target the specific cell mechanisms that are important for the growth and survival of tumor cells.
+Targeted therapies are designed to target the specific cell mechanisms that are important for the growth and survival of tumor cells.

-Erlotinib (Tarceva) is the only approved targeted treatment for locally advanced, inoperable, or metastatic pancreatic cancer.
-Erlotinib targets a protein on cancer cells called EGFR, which normally helps the cells grow.
-This drug is given in combination with the chemotherapy drug gemcitabine.
+Erlotinib (Tarceva) was approved by the FDA in 2005 for the treatment of locally advanced, inoperable or metastatic pancreatic cancer.
+Erlotinib targets a protein on cancer cells called EGFR, which normally helps the cancer cells grow.
+This drug is given in combination with the chemotherapy gemcitabine.

-In 2011, the FDA approved the targeted therapy drugs sunitinib (Sutent) and everolimus (Afinitor) for the treatment of advanced pancreatic neuroendocrine tumors (PNETs).
-PNETs account for less than 5 percent of all pancreatic tumors.
+In 2011, the FDA approved the targeted therapy drugs sunitinib (Sutent) and everolimus (Afinitor) for the treatment of advanced pancreatic neuroendocrine (islet-cell) tumors.

 New Approaches Being Studied